-Results have shown there is a statistically significant difference ($\chi 2 = 15.380$, p = 0.001). between the total number of STIs and the condition of the vaginal flora obtained by RT PCR BV.
-STIs are most common in patients with BV 80 (89.9%) and then in women with intermediate flora 7 (77.8%) (Table 1).
+The results have shown that there is a statistically significant difference ( $\chi^2 = 15.380$ , p = 0.001) between the total number of STIs and the condition of the vaginal flora obtained by RT-PCR BV.
+STIs are most common in patients with BV (80; 89.9%) followed by women with intermediate flora (7; 77.8%) (Table 1).

 Distribution of the presence of various STI pathogens in correlation with the state of vaginal flora is shown in Table 2.
-Statistical significance of correlation of STI pathogens related to the state of vaginal flora exists only with Ureaplasma spp. and M.hominis, while no such significance was identified with other pathogens.
-Although there is no significant difference in distribution of correlation with the state of vaginal flora, it has been confirmed that the largest percentage of positive STIs pathogens are with patients with BV.
+Statistical significance of correlation of STI pathogens related to the state of vaginal flora exists only with Ureaplasma spp. and M. hominis, while no such significance was identified with other pathogens.
+Although there is no significant difference in distribution of correlation with the state of vaginal flora, it has been confirmed that the largest percentage of STI-positive pathogens is in patients with BV.

-The association between BV and the presence of mono and coinfection is presented in Table 3.
-There is statistical significance between the presence of mono infections and coinfections compared to the state of vaginal flora (Chi-square = 23.677, p<0.001).
-In most cases, women with normal flora had mono infection 51 (42.1%), while women with BV had coinfection 50 (55.6%).
+The association between BV and the presence of monoand coinfection is presented in Table 3.
+There is statistical significance between the presence of monoinfections and coinfections compared to the state of vaginal flora ( $\chi^2 = 23.677$ , p < 0.001).
+In most cases, women with normal flora had monoinfection (51; 42.1%), while women with BV had coinfection (50; 55.6%).